frandiox/vue-geo-suggest/README.md

 - `place-detail-fields` **_Array_** (_optional_)

   List of [fields](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceDetailsRequest.fields)
   that should be returned by Google Places API.
-Useful to limited the size of the response and [optimize billing](https://developers.google.com/maps/billing/understanding-cost-of-use#data-skus).
+Useful to reduce the size of the response and [optimize billing](https://developers.google.com/maps/billing/understanding-cost-of-use#data-skus).
   All the fields are returned by default.

 - `google-maps` **_Object_** (_optional_)